Red-eared slider: Infection risks and United States federal regulations on commercial distribution

 Reptiles are asymptomatic (meaning they suffer no adverse side effects) carriers of bacteria of the genus Salmonella.
-This has given rise to justifiable concerns given the many instances of infection of humans caused by the handling of turtles, which has led to restrictions in the sale of red-eared sliders in the USA.
+This has given rise to justifiable concerns given the many instances of infection of humans caused by the handling of turtles, which has led to restrictions in the sale of red-eared sliders in the United States.
 A 1975 U.S. Food and Drug Administration (FDA) regulation bans the sale (for general commercial and public use) of both turtle eggs and turtles with a carapace length less than 4 in.
 This regulation comes under the Public Health Service Act, and is enforced by the FDA in cooperation with state and local health jurisdictions.
 The ban was enacted because of the public-health impact of turtle-associated salmonellosis.
 Turtles and turtle eggs found to be offered for sale in violation of this provision are subject to destruction in accordance with FDA procedures.
 A fine up to $1,001 and / or imprisonment for up to one year is the penalty for those who refuse to comply with a valid final demand for destruction of such turtles or their eggs.
 Many stores and flea markets still sell small turtles due to an exception in the FDA regulation that allows turtles under 4 in to be sold "for bona fide scientific, educational, or exhibition purposes, other than use as pets."
 As with many other animals and inanimate objects, the risk of Salmonella exposure can be reduced by following basic rules of cleanliness.
 Small children must be taught to wash their hands immediately after they finish playing with the turtle, feeding it, or changing its water.

 US state laws

 Some states have other laws and regulations regarding possession of red-eared sliders because they can be an invasive species where they are not native and have been introduced through the pet trade.
-Now, it is illegal in Florida to sell any wild-type red-eared slider, as they interbreed with the local yellow-bellied slider population, T. s. scripta, which is another subspecies of pond sliders, and hybrids typically combine the markings of the two subspecies.
+It is illegal in Florida to sell any wild-type red-eared slider, as they interbreed with the local yellow-bellied slider population, T. s. scripta, which is another subspecies of pond sliders, and hybrids typically combine the markings of the two subspecies.
 However, unusual color varieties such as albino and pastel red-eared sliders, which are derived from captive breeding, are still allowed for sale.